paguerre3/as/internal/modules/10_uncovering_living_cost/assets/README.md

 ```bash
 git lfs ls-files
 ```
-This should list `mobility_data.parquet` as an LFS-managed file.
+This should list `mobility_data` files as an LFS-managed file.

 ---

-By following these steps, you can efficiently upload and download large files like `mobility_data.parquet` in your Git repositories using LFS.
+---